pieterlexis/angular-bootstrap-toasts/README.md

 This library provides you with the ability to display toast notifications.
 It is advisable to have the bootstrap library installed for the correct display of notifications.
-But this is not necessary, as you can easily customize everything using your classes.
+But this is not necessary, as you can easily customize everything using your own classes.

 ## Install
 `npm install angular-bootstrap-toasts --save`